Golf Psychology Determines Your Consistency and Performance!

 We have determined through research with our Mind Meter that there are truly optimum levels of arousal for performance in golf.
 This is an old Sport Psychology idea.
 But measuring it has not been possible in action before.

 Players that have no training in managing their thoughts and level of arousal are typically higher than the optimum level of arousal for a golf shot or putt.
-This is because of their thoughts and lack of awareness and training to manage their arousal.
+This is because of their thoughts and lack of awareness and training to manage controlling their mental game.

 This shot is important!
 Your arousal level goes up.
 This is natural!
 If it goes above optimum for this shot, then your performance and outcome will be less than optimum.
 If you do not have awareness of your level of arousal, you cannot figure out why you did not swing as good as you know you can do.

 If you do not know it was over-arousal.
 Then you will probably look to your swing mechanics.
 This is natural and normal.
 You want to do better.
 You want to fix it, fix the problem.
 Yes, the swing was not your usual but it was because higher arousal changed your body and therefore your swing.

 If you focus on your swing, this will make you more left brained and less athletic.
 It will not lower arousal which was the underlying problem.
 Players seldom fix the problem by trying to fix their swing on the course.

 The things we want to do naturally when in the golf arena are typically bad for our golf.
 This is really hard to figure it out by yourself.

 And if the first two reasons were not enough to hurt your consistency, then how about some bad advice to insure it.